code-of-conduct-for-business-ethics-in-demant

 sustain

-Our commitment to caring for people extends not only to our own employees, but also to the workers that we impact indirectly in our value chain.
+Our commitment to caring for people reaches not only our own workforce, but also to the workers that we impact indirectly in our value chain.
 We work to ensure that robust processes are in place to support the protection of rights at every stage.

 As a global business with suppliers all over the world, we are very aware of the importance of our interactions with them.
 Our Third Party Compliance Code outlines our expectations for suppliers and business partners regarding working conditions for workers in our value chain.